hrantzsch/vimclip/README.md

 First **copy the script** to your `$HOME/bin` folder.
 Remember to mark it executable and try it out by running `vimclip` in a terminal.

-Next you'll want to set a shortcut to automatically spawn a terminal and run `vimscript`.
+Next you'll want to set a shortcut to automatically spawn a terminal and run `vimclip`.
 This will depend on your desktop environment and terminal of course:

 **Ubuntu with gnome-terminal**